Don't Escape: 4 Days to Survive: Plot

 The game's plot can be open-ended as it has multiple branching paths, so this plot description is for the most common outcome from a typical playthrough.

-On March 11, 1996, the moon was rocked by a large explosion that caused visible cracks to appear on its surface.
-It is later revealed to be caused by a (claimed to be) mining operation set up by the megacorporation Sidereal Plexus.
-Over the next several months, the moon split into two, and its orbit began to decay towards Earth.
-The change in tidal forces as the moon moved towards Earth caused multiple catastrophic natural disasters that destroyed civilization.
+On March 11, 1996, the Moon was rocked by a large explosion that caused visible cracks to appear on its surface.
+The cause was later attributed to a mining operation set up by the megacorporation Sidereal Plexus.
+Over the next several months, the Moon split into two, and its orbit began to decay towards Earth.
+The change in tidal forces as the Moon moved towards Earth caused multiple catastrophic natural disasters that destroyed civilization.
 By the time the game begins, there are only a handful of survivors scattered across the planet, surviving through various means.

 David, a lone survivor, has prophetic nightmares that seem to warn him of oncoming threats for the next day.
 After another ominous nightmare, David sees an omen on the horizon and traverses a vast desert before arriving at an abandoned farm home.
 Given the home's decent condition and availability of resources nearby, he decides to use it as a shelter.

 On the second day, David has another prophetic dream warning of an inclement climate disaster and is awakened by a helicopter crashing into the roof.
 The pilot, Cate, informs David that she has a plan to escape the apocalypse for good, which involves taking a rocket up to a space station, all of which were owned by Sidereal Plexus.
 Suspicious of her knowledge but left with no better alternative, he agrees to help her.
 During their exploration of the local area for resources, they recruit Barry, a grieving widower, and Cody, an orphaned 10-year old, into their group.

 At the start of the third day, Cate informs David that they need to search an abandoned Sidereal Plexus office in an abandoned city in order to uncover information about the location of the shuttle launchpad.
 The group reaches the building, but an accident from the decaying infrastructure causes Barry (or Cody, depending on the player's choice) to fall and perish.
-David uncovers the needed intel, and the group tries to move on to survive the night.
+David uncovers the needed intel, and the group survives the night.